tiagobpompeo/TopMovies/README.md

 ## TopMovies

-TopMovies Mobile App made in Xamarin.Forms that makes use of The Movie Database (TMDb) API to demonstrate the possibilities of backend making use of a great variety of functionality.This app was build as an [Enterprise](https://blog.xamarin.com/developing-enterprise-apps-using-xamarin-forms/) Mobile Application with Xamarin.Forms with the MVVM pattern, dependency injection, commanding, testing, and more.
+TopMovies Mobile App made in Xamarin.Forms that makes use of The Movie Database (TMDb) API to demonstrate the possibilities of backend making use of a great variety of functionality.This app was build as an [Enterprise](https://blog.xamarin.com/developing-enterprise-apps-using-xamarin-forms/) Mobile Application with the MVVM pattern, dependency injection, commanding, testing, and more.

 ### Platforms